-Mars landings: ‘7 minutes of terror’ | EarthSky.org
+EarthSky | Mars Curiosity rover’s ‘7 minutes of terror’

 Mars is a favorite target.

 We – the United States and former USSR – have been going to Mars for 40 years.
 The first time we flew by a planet, it was Mars.
 The first time we orbited a planet, it was Mars.
-The first time we landed on a planet it was Mars, and the first time we roved around the surface of a planet, it was Mars.
+The first time we landed on a planet it was Mars.
+And the first time we roved around the surface of a planet, it was Mars.
 We go there often.

 Around that time – around the turn of this century – the world was averaging about two failures for every three spacecraft launched toward Mars, according to NASA.
 There were a total of 39 Mars missions launched, and 25 failures or partial failures by the year 2000, according to Wikipedia.

 But then we got better at it.
-As the video above shows, Curiosity’s landing used a combination of complicated new technologies, including a new guided entry system and a rocket-powered sky crane that used cables to lower the 1-ton robot rover to the Martian surface.
+And as the video above shows, Curiosity’s landing used a combination of complicated new technologies, including a new guided entry system and a rocket-powered sky crane that used cables to lower the 1-ton robot rover to the Martian surface.

 Since 2012, Curiosity has been crawling across Mars’ surface serving as a robot extension of our human senses in exploring Gale Crater on Mars.
+Curiosity has covered more than 17 miles (27 kilometers) of Mars.
 The rover has learned, among many other things, that Gale Crater might once have held a great salty lake.

 Visit NASA’s Mars Curiosity rover page

-Curiosity is now being followed to Mars by another robot rover, Perseverance, which launched from Earth only days ago, on July 30, 2020, at 11:50 UTC.
-(EarthSky’s yearly crowd-funding campaign is in progress.
-In 2020, we are donating 8.5% to No Kids Hungry.
-Please donate to help us keep going, and help feed a kid! ” rel=”noopener” target=”_blank”>Translate UTC to your time.)
-Perseverance is due to touch down in Jezero crater on Mars on February 18, 2021.
-Perseverance is largely the same design as Curiosity.
-When the $2.4 billion spacecraft carrying it reaches in Mars, it will also hit the atmosphere at high speed (more than 12,000 miles per hour or 19,000 kph) and then come to a complete stop on Mars’ surface seven minutes later.
-Like Curiosity, it’ll land via “sky crane,” but with one big difference: the sky crane technology is now now tried-and-true.
+Curiosity was followed to Mars by another robot rover, Perseverance, which launched from Earth on July 30, 2020.
+Finally, Perseverance touched down on Mars landing in Jezero crater on Mars on February 18, 2021.
+And Perseverance is largely the same design as Curiosity.
+When the $2.4 billion spacecraft carrying it reached Mars, it also hit the atmosphere at high speed (more than 12,000 miles per hour or 19,000 km/h) and then came to a complete stop on Mars’ surface seven minutes later.
+Like Curiosity, it landed via “sky crane,” but with one big difference: the sky crane technology was now tried-and-true.

-Still, as with Curiosity, space engineers will doubtless experience a nail-biting seven minutes, waiting to hear that the Perseverance rover has set down successfully, as gently as it can, on Mars’ surface.
+Still, as with Curiosity, space engineers surely experienced a nail-biting seven minutes, waiting to hear that the Perseverance rover had set down successfully, as gently as it could, on Mars’ surface.

-There, it’ll join the other Mars rovers in the search for life on Mars, and an exploration of the planet’s surface, atmosphere and history.
+There, it joined the other Mars rovers in the search for life on Mars, and an exploration of the planet’s surface, atmosphere and history.
+Perseverance brought with it a special helicopter named Ingenuity that has explored the Martian surface as well.

 Visit NASA’s Mars Perseverance rover page